-This is a great choice for families — second only to Disney Cruise Line and significantly less expensive.
+Royal Caribbean is a great choice for families — second only to Disney Cruise Line and significantly less expensive.
 It’s also ideal for sporty travelers: The line’s adrenaline rush-driven activities — the best at sea — include rock-climbing, surf simulations, ice skating, ziplining, inline skating, and boxing (in a real ring).
-Entertainment choices feature high-dive shows on Oasis of the Seas and Allure of the Seas, as well as parades with stilt walkers and “Madagascar,” “Shrek,” and “Kung Fu Panda” characters, the result of a partnership with DreamWorks Animation.
+Royal Caribbean's entertainment choices feature high-dive shows on Oasis of the Seas and Allure of the Seas, as well as parades with stilt walkers and “Madagascar,” “Shrek,” and “Kung Fu Panda” characters, the result of a partnership with DreamWorks Animation.

 Royal Caribbean is a great choice for families — second only to Disney Cruise Line and significantly less expensive; it’s also good for sporty couples and singles who want a never-a-dull-moment experience.

 These cruise ships aren't for anyone who doesn’t love people, or action.

 Sports activities on Royal Caribbean are the best at sea, including rock-climbing, surfing simulations, ice skating, zip lining, inline skating, boxing (in a real ring!), and billiards — and most of them are complimentary.

 Impressive, high-octane entertainment choices include high-dive and synchronized swimming shows on Oasisand Allure, and parades with stilt walkers and costumed characters.

 Classic Broadway productions (“Chicago,” “Saturday Night Fever,” and “Hairspray”) … need we say more?